Jennifer L. Branch

 Plaintiffs are encouraged to use the waiver of service procedures in Ohio R. Civ.
 Proc.
 4(D) and 4.7.
 An individual, corporation, partnership, or association that is subject to service under Civ.R.
 4 has a duty to avoid unnecessary expenses of serving the summons.
 If the defendant does not waive service, Plaintiff may perfect service through other methods and the Court may impose on the defendant the expenses later incurred in making service and the reasonable expenses, including attorney’s fees, of any motion required to collect those service expenses.

 Case schedule.
 No later than 5 business days before the initial CMC, the parties are to file a case plan pursuant to the Ohio R. Civ.
 Proc.
-26(f).
-A Rule 26(f) plan template in Word or in a fillable PDF are available on the Court’s website.
+26(f) using the Court’s template provided below.
+A Rule 26(f) plan template in Word or in a fillable PDF is available on the Court’s website.
 A courtesy copy of the report shall be emailed to the Court’s Law Clerk.
 If the attorneys cannot agree to the case plan, the Court will consider the parties’ positions and impose a schedule sua sponte.
 The Court expects all non-complex civil cases to be ready to be tried within 20 months of filing.
 The Court expects attorneys to file their Rule 26(f) reports on time without the Court having to order parties to do so or having to reschedule the CMC because the Rule 26(f) report was not filed on time.

 No delay in scheduling the CMC should delay the start of discovery.
 The parties are expected to exchange initial disclosures prior to the CMC when possible.